Jerry Demings: Career

 Demings worked as an accountant before beginning a career in law enforcement.

 Demings joined the Orlando Police Department in 1981 after certification from the J. C. Stone Memorial Police Academy.
-He worked in the department as a detective before he became its first African-American chief in 1998, serving until his retirement after 21 years with the department in 2002.
-In 2002, he was named Director of Public Safety for Orange County, a position in which he served until 2008.
-In 2008, Demings ran as the Democratic candidate for Sheriff of Orange County, Florida, the chief law enforcement officer of the county.
+He worked in the department as deputy chief of the Investigative Services Bureau before he became its first African-American police chief in 1998, serving until his retirement after 21 years with the department in 2002.
+In 2002, he was named director of Public Safety for Orange County, a position in which he served until 2008.
+In 2008, Demings ran as the Democratic candidate for sheriff of Orange County, Florida, the chief law enforcement officer of the county.
 He defeated his Republican challenger John B. Tegg III, and became the first African-American to serve in the post.
 Demings was re-elected in 2012, and again in 2016.
 In July 2016, Demings was elected as president of the Florida Sheriffs' Association.

-When Demings was elected county Sheriff in 2008, his wife, Val Demings, held his former job as Chief of the Orlando Police Department.
-Demings' Republican opponent in the Sheriff's race, John Tegg, alleged that his election would create a conflict of interest.
+When Demings was elected county sheriff in 2008, his wife, Val Demings, held his former job as chief of the Orlando Police Department.
+Demings' Republican opponent in the sheriff's race, John Tegg, alleged that his election would create a conflict of interest.

 In April 2022, Demings spoke out against the repeal of the Reedy Creek Improvement Act, saying that the Florida legislature had not "adequately contemplated the ramifications" and said it would put an "undue burden" on taxpayers.

+Facing the threat of being removed from office by Governor Ron DeSantis in August 2025, Demings signed an addendum allowing Orange County correctional officers to transport immigrant detainees to Immigration and Customs Enforcement (ICE) facilities, including Alligator Alcatraz.

+Investigations

+After a whistleblower came forward in August 2025, the Florida Department of Financial Services and Florida Department of Government Efficiency issued investigative subpoenas to 16 Orange County employees for the alleged cover-up of illegal DEI government spending.
+The chief financial officer of Florida, Blaise Ingoglia, also expressed interest in opening a criminal investigation after Orange County employees purportedly concealed spending reports during a 2025 Florida DOGE audit.
+Demings denied the allegations of described the investigations as "mean-spirited" and "politically motivated."

 Personal life

-Demings is married to former U.S. Representative Val Demings, whom he met during his early years with the Orlando Police Department.
+Demings is married to former U.S. representative Val Demings, whom he met during his early years with the Orlando Police Department.
 He was a detective and she was a first-year police officer when they both worked a juvenile go-kart-accident case.
 They married in 1988 and have three children along with five grandchildren.
 His wife served as a captain in the police department while he was chief and later went on to become the first female police chief of the Orlando Police Department, serving from 2007 to 2011.
 She was elected to the United States House of Representatives in 2016.
+Demings wrote and published a book, Believe: Faith, Truth and the Courage to Lead which details his response to the 2016 Orlando Pulse Nightclub massacre and his leadership as county mayor during the COVID-19 pandemic, in August 2025.